tomtebloss/Atari_SF354_adapter/README.md

 <h1 align="center">
-PCB for use in an Atari SF354/314 housing.
+PCB for use in an Atari SF354/314 case.
 </h1>

 <h2 align="center">
-Change original pcb to be able to read double sided floppy.
+Exchange original pcb to be able to read double sided floppy.

 ---